MicrosoftDocs/mslearn-xamarin-android-intro/README.md

 # Microsoft Learn: Introduction to Xamarin.Android

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Introduction to Xamarin.Android** Microsoft Learn module.
+This project contains the source code for the [**Introduction to Xamarin.Android**](https://docs.microsoft.com/learn/modules/introduction-to-xamarin-android/) Microsoft Learn module.

 # Contributing